luisfurquim/prana/README.md

 ```

-So, the parent module's template invoke the child module by using its element tag and binds its attribute 'a' to it's property 'x'.
+So, the parent module's template invoke the child module by using its element tag and binds its attribute 'a' to a brace expression which depends on it's property 'x'.
 According to parent's logic, after 3 seconds its 'x' property is changed from "" to "42".
 This fires a value propagation, first changing the HTML from its own template (making the attribute change to "Answer: 42" ).
-Because this an attribute of a Prana module's element tag, propagation continues across module boudaries and so the child module's property 'a' changes its value from "Answer: " to "Answer: 42".
+Because this is an attribute of a Prana module's element tag, propagation continues across module boudaries and so the child module's property 'a' changes its value from "Answer: " to "Answer: 42".
-Finally, by modifying 'a' property's value, the child module template is also changed because it is bound to the corresponding property, according to the brace syntax.
+Finally, by modifying 'a' property's value, the child's module template is also changed because it is bound to the corresponding property, according to the brace syntax.